simonhoyos/rust-learning/notes.md

 - Chase references.
 - Borrow parts of a value.
 - Rust prohibits match expressions that do not cover all possible values.
+- ? is shorthand for Result type match

 ```rust
 match code {